SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    !!            ^

 A failable initializer always creates an *optional* value of the type it initializes.
-You write ``return nil`` within the initializer's definition to trigger an initialization failure.
+You write ``return nil`` within a failable initializer to indicate a point at which initialization failure can be triggered.

 .. note::